 It's easy to get yourself worked up over SIDS — it's a tragic reality some parents have faced.
 But before you get too anxious, know the facts and share them with your child's caregivers.
 According to the American Academy of Pediatrics, one in five SIDS cases occur when the infant is being cared for someone other than their parent.
 It's incredibly important to talk to your child's babysitter, even well-meaning family members who insist your child will turn out fine no matter what, so that everyone is on the same page when it comes to protecting your little ones.

 Your parents most likely put you to sleep on your stomach, but in 1994, the Back to Sleep campaign spearheaded by the American Academy of Pediatrics recommended that all babies be put to sleep on their backs to prevent SIDS.
-It worked — the amount of deaths dropped from 85.4 percent to 30.1 percent.
+It worked — the amount of SIDS deaths from babies being put to sleep in the prone position dropped from 85.4 percent to 30.1 percent .
 The recommendation is still prevalent and it is becoming more widely known that all babies should be placed to sleep on their backs.

 Although putting a baby to sleep on their back did decrease SIDS-related deaths, the American Academy of Pediatrics noted that researchers found that suffocation and entrapment deaths increased.
 Your baby's sleep environment could put them at risk of SIDS, especially if they are sleeping with a blanket or bumper pads.
 The Centers For Disease Control and Prevention recommended using a firm sleep surface, like a crib mattress with a fitted sheet, and making sure there are no loose objects to block your baby's air path like blankets, stuffed animals, or pillows.